 If you need financial support for children you can apply to the Child Maintenance Service (previously Child Support Agency) for an assessment or you can try to agree on a level of maintenance on a voluntary basis with your former partner.

-However, in some cases the CMS does not have the power to deal with child maintenance and therefore applications to the court may still be necessary.
-This could be where the absent parent lives abroad, has a high level of income which is above a specific level, or where you are seeking a contribution to school fees or costs associated with a disability.
+However, in some cases, the CMS does not have the power to deal with child maintenance and therefore applications to the court may still be necessary.
+This could be where the absent parent lives abroad, has a high level of income that is above a specific level, or where you are seeking a contribution to school fees or costs associated with a disability.

 We always aim to settle your case out of court first, amicably with the other parent, but if court proceedings are required then we are able to advise and help you with this process.